kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-03-register-manage-services.md

     kubectl exec $POD_NAME -c $POD_NAME -- sh -c "wget -O- '$GATEWAY_URL'"
     ```

-   A successful response indicates that the service was registered correctly.
+   A successful response from the service means that it was registered correctly.